Car keys just like anything else – they aren’t exempt from wear and tear.

 No matter how hard you try, a key with worn out grooves simply isn’t going to work.

 Your ignition is designed so that it’ll only turn when the grooves of the key line up perfectly with the pins in the chamber.
 “Close enough” simply won’t

 So if your car won’t start despite trying your keys over and over, we recommend taking a look at them.
 This will tell you whether it’s a key problem or

 And if you notice visible wear on your keys, don’t waste your time trying it again.
 Instead, call your local auto locksmith.

-A licensed and professional auto locksmith doesn’t need the original key to cut a copy.
-They can cut keys without a template to follow – click here to find out how.
+Interestingly, a licensed and professional auto locksmith cuts replacement keys without the original.
+They can cut keys without a template to follow.

 3) Car keys can get stuck in the ignition

 Normally, your car keys slide in and out of the ignition without drama.